riolentius/golang-backend-platform/README.md

 # Production Go Backend Service

-This repository contains a Go-based backend service designed with production-first principles.
+This repository contains an **in-progress backend platform**, designed with production-first principles.

-The project includes:
+Current Focus of the Project:
-- a Golang backend service (API layer)
+- Core backend API (Golang)
-- PostgreSQL database integration (AWS RDS)
+- PostgreSQL database model and migrations
-- secure infrastructure setup for development and production parity
+- Operational readiness (logging, migrations, access patterns)

+Future scope:
+- Update Transactions to handle concurrent
-- database migrations and operational tooling
+- Authentication and Authorization

-Backend Service (WIP) :
-- Go + Fiber (planned) / routes folder
-- JWT auth (planned)
-- Health check endpoint
-- Docker compose for local dev (planned)

-Infrastructure documentation is included to explain **how the backend is deployed and operated**, not as a standalone infra project.
+- Frontend Integration

+This section documents how the backend is operated and accessed in a real-world setup.
+It exists to demonstrate production thinking, not to present this project as an infra-only repository

 ---